B-UMMI/LMAS/docs/user/basic_usage.rst

 The ``containers.config`` file includes the container directive for each process in LMAS.
 These containers are retrieved from **dockerhub** if they do not exist locally yet.

-.. warning:: You can change the container string to any other value, but it should point to an image that exist on dockerhub or locally.
+.. warning:: You can change the container string to any other value, but it should point to an image that exists on dockerhub or locally.

 profiles.config
 ^^^^^^^^^^^^^^^

 The ``profiles.config`` file includes a set of pre-made profiles with all possible combinations of executors and container engines.
-You can add new ones or modify existing one.
+You can add new ones or modify an existing one.

 resources.config
 ^^^^^^^^^^^^^^^^

-The ``resources.config`` file includes the **cpus** and **memory** directives provided for each assembler in LMAS.
+The ``resources.config`` file includes the **CPUs** and **memory** directives provided for each assembler in LMAS.

-.. warning:: The **memory** directive increments automatically when a task if retried.
+.. warning:: The **memory** directive increments automatically when a task is retried.
 If the directive is set to ``{16.Gb*task.attempt}``, the memory used will be 16 Gb multiplied by the number of attempts.

 ZymoBIOMICS Microbial Community Standard Data
 -------------------------------------------------

-As proof-of-concept,the eight bacterial genomes and four plasmids of the `ZymoBIOMICS Microbial Community Standards <https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards>`_ were used as reference.
+As a proof-of-concept, the eight bacterial genomes and four plasmids of the `ZymoBIOMICS Microbial Community Standards <https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards>`_ were used as reference.
 Raw sequence data of the mock communities, with an even and logarithmic distribution of species, and a simulated sample of the evenly distributed reads were generated from the genomes.